udecode/plate/README.md

 </p>

 > **We are working hard on v1 docs.
 Storybook docs are still for
+> v0.75.**

+Author's Note:

+>  [@zbeyens](https://github.com/zbeyens): Hi, I'm building a startup
+>  with an editor like many of you and my first initiative was to spend
+>  months to share this work, while hundreds of developers were coding
+>  and debugging the exact same features.
+Open-source is a long-term
+>  investment for a **bug-free product** and to **minimize technical
+>  debt**, so I can only encourage you to join this collaboration to
+>  enjoy these benefits.
+At the end, a fully-featured editor will be
-> v0.75.2.**
+>  shared here.
+DRY.

 ## Introduction

 [Slate](https://github.com/ianstormtaylor/slate/) is a low-level framework for building rich text editors.
-However, your codebase can quickly get complex when implementing tens of features.
+However, it's not beginner-friendly and your codebase can quickly get complex when implementing tens of features.

-`@udecode/slate-plugins` is built on top of `slate` to handle plugins and editor state management to keep your codebase clean and easy to debug.
-This library comes with a lot of plugins as elements, marks, serializers, normalizers, queries, transforms, components and so on.
+`@udecode/slate-plugins` is built on top of `slate` to handle plugins and state management to optimize the development experience.
+This repository comes with a lot of plugins as elements, marks, serializers, normalizers, queries, transforms, components and so on.

 <!--[API documentation](https://slate-plugins-api.netlify.app/).-->